Vijayan1707/M2_STEPPER-MOTOR-CONTROL/5_Report/FinalReport.md

  * Preferable Coding Software for Avr Coding is Microchip studio.
  * You have to use C compiler with MINGGW(latest or the previous versions).
  * Set path for MINGGW in Environment variables.
- * To go with best compiler use VISUAL STUDIO CODE.
+ * To go with best compiler use CODE BLOCKS.
- * In Visual Studio code you can also RUN the program in both LINUX and WINDOWS.
+ * In CODE BLOCKS you can also RUN the program in both LINUX and WINDOWS.

 ### CONCLUSION